forgotten-pillar/fp-notes/content/sda-history/sda-foundation/principles-vs-beliefs.md

 tags:
   - fundamentalPrinciples
   - fundamentalBeliefs
+description: "This article compares the teachings on God, Jesus Christ, and the Holy Spirit in the Fundamental Principles (1872) and the Fundamental Beliefs (1980) of the Seventh-day Adventist Church.
+The comparison highlights key theological differences, particularly in the understanding of the nature of God and the trinity.
+The Fundamental Principles presents God as a personal, spiritual being, with the Father as the creator, while the Fundamental Beliefs emphasizes the unity of God as three coeternal persons: the Father, the Son, and the Holy Spirit.
+This article delves into these doctrinal variations, exploring their implications on the understanding of God’s presence, personality, and role as Creator.
+It also contrasts how both documents address the divinity of Christ and the Holy Spirit’s personality and work in creation and redemption."
+title: Fundamental Principles vs. Fundamental Beliefs
 ---
 The following is the comparison between the Fundamental Principles and Fundamental Beliefs on their teachings on God, His Son and the Holy Spirit.